dante-signal31/rust-app-version/README.md

 I use this action to create automatically release for my pushed rust apps with that version as a tag.

+This Action has been used as an example in [this tutorial](https://www.dlab.ninja/2021/12/how-to-create-your-own-custom-actions.html) about how to develop your own custom Actions.

 ## Inputs

 **Optional:**